Vertical Cloth Filters: Tertiary Filtration for Small Footprint

 Let’s do a bit of history and contextualize the need for tertiary filtration with vertical filters.

-Horizontal-axis free-fiber cloth filters were invented in the 1970s as a tertiary filtration solution for water finishing of municipal and industrial wastewater treatment plants.
+Horizontal-axis free-fiber cloth filters were invented in the 1970s as a tertiary filtration system for water finishing of municipal and industrial wastewater treatment plants.
 Their plus?
 It is the filtering cloth: in fact, the long, disassembled filaments of this material allow significantly more efficient volume filtration than the surface filtration of micro-mash.

 The large-scale diffusion of cloth filtration is accompanied by constant technological innovation aimed at obtaining increasingly efficient machines with smaller and smaller footprints.
 It is in this context that in 2010 the team at MITA Water Technologies created the first vertical-axis free-fiber cloth filter: the discs, installed on a tank with a diameter of only 2.5 m, are mounted on a vertical shaft, allowing optimization of the use of available space.
-Of course, the reduction in footprint was achieved while maintaining the solids removal performance provided by horizontal solutions.
+Of course, the reduction in footprint was achieved while maintaining the solids removal performance provided by horizontal systems.

 Currently, vertical cloth filters are widely adopted both in municipal sewage treatment plants, particularly small ones, and, most importantly, in industries around the world.